Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation

-based only on observations $i\in I$, and let $\Lambda_{n}$ denote a finite subset of $\R_{++}$ composed by candidate penalty levels.
-We require $\Lambda_{n}$ to be ``sufficiently rich'' (see Assumption \ref{assu:CandidatePenalties} below).
+Let $\Lambda_{n}$ denote a finite subset of $(0,\infty)$ composed by candidate penalty levels.
+In Assumption \ref{assu:CandidatePenalties} below, we require $\Lambda_{n}$ to be ``sufficiently rich.''
 Our CV procedure then goes as follows.
-First, estimate parameters $\theta_{0}$ by
+First, estimate the vector of parameters $\btheta_{0}$ by

-for each candidate penalty level $\lambda\in\Lambda_{n}$ and holding out each subsample $k\in\left\{ 1,\dotsc,K\right\} $ in turn.
+for each candidate penalty level $\lambda\in\Lambda_{n}$ and holding out each subsample $k\in[K]$ in turn.
 Second, determine the penalty level